 Prices for a pack of two snow socks start at around £35.

-How do you ensure your motorhome tyres are kept in tip top condition and how do you get the most traction in winter?
+How do you make sure your motorhome tyres are kept in tip top condition and how do you get the most traction in winter?

 Share your top tips and advice with experienced and novice motorhomers below.